pfedick/DeckerGame/README.md

     - scorpion
     - some kind of angry bird?
     - side wind
-- refine physics (especially jumping & falling)
+- refine physics for jumping & falling
 - compose sound track
 - create sound effects
 - build the world/levels
 - story?
 - save and load of progress in a level
+- create start screen
+- end the game, when player dies and has no lifes rest

 There is probably more, which I'm not aware of, yet ;-)

 ### Things I have finished